velartrill/velartrill.github.io/orig/spirals/sparrowhawk/smuggler.md

 Bull nods, and takes a whiff from one of the bottles.
 "That's the stuff, alright."

-"High grade, uncut, fresh from the opium vine."
+"High grade, uncut, fresh from the vine."
 I fold my arms.
 "Satisfactory?"

 "I reckon so."
 Bull unfolds a bag, and he and Mouse clear out the bulkhead.
 "Pleasure doing business with you, mistress."